shuvo-h/java_learn/README.md

 Module based project has been structured and Eslint and Prettier has been used to ensure the code formatting and code cleanup.

+## Live URL
+Click here to visit the root of the server [User Management](https://assignment-2-ebon.vercel.app)

 ## Prerequisites

 Make sure you have the following installed on your machine: